Snowcoden/single-command-execution-competitive-programming/README.md

 ```bash
 cpr <source file name>
 ```
-This will compile and run the file with filename `<source file name>` in the entered relevant language's compilation/interpretation and execution command and will redirect to STDIN (STanDard INput) from the file with filename `in.txt`. `in.txt` is generally the filename widely used in most Competitive Programming websites.
+This will compile and run the file with filename `<source file name>` in the corresponding language's compilation/interpretation and execution command and will redirect to STDIN (STanDard INput) from the file with filename `in.txt`. `in.txt` is generally the filename widely used in most Competitive Programming websites.

 #### Usage 2
 ```bash
 cpr <source file name> <input file name>
 ```
-This will compile and run the file with filename `<source file name>` in the entered relevant langauge's compilation/interpretation and execution command and will redirect to STDIN (STanDard INput) from the file with filename `<input file name>`.
+This will compile and run the file with filename `<source file name>` in the corresponding langauge's compilation/interpretation and execution command and will redirect to STDIN (STanDard INput) from the file with filename `<input file name>`.
 This format is supposed to be used when you have a input file with a different filename.
 This is to save the time during a contest for renaming your input file's filename to `in.txt`.
 Use this mostly when you have multiple input files to test your code with.
 Otherwise you can copy the input(s) again and again to `in.txt` and use it according to `Usage 1`.